ZeroX-DG/coolmodal/README.md

   <img src='https://media.giphy.com/media/2ip7SvGE1tP0adYtj4/giphy.gif' />
 </p>

-### Modal with theme
+## Theme support
 coolmodal is now supported themes.
 If you want to add your theme, then don't hesitate to send me an PR of your theme.
-All the styles for the theme is in the `src/styles/theme` folder.

 ```js
 coolmodal({